molczane/molczane/README.md

 - 👋 Hi, I’m @molczane
-- 👀 I’m interested in ... graphics, basketball, football
+- 👀 I’m interested in ... graphics 👾, project management 👨🏻‍💻, basketball 🏀, football ⚽️
-- 🌱 I’m currently learning ... algorithms and programming in general
+- 🌱 I’m currently learning ... algorithms and programming in general 🧠
-- 💞️ I’m looking to collaborate on ... nothing right now due to studies
+- 💞️ I’m looking to collaborate on ... nothing right now due to studies 🧑🏻‍🏫
-- 📫 How to reach me ... write me an email: ernest.molczan@gmail.com
+- 📫 How to reach me ... write me an email: ernest.molczan@gmail.com 📧

 <!---
 molczane/molczane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.